 60 Seconds of Sound

-The ChoirCommunity Competition is back, bigger and better!
+The ChoirCommunity Competition is back (again), bigger and better!

-Last year we launched our first ever competition – #16SecondsOfSound – and had a great response from our choir community!
-Many of you sent in 16 second (or so) clips of you singing your favourite phrases from our repertoire and out of all the submissions, the Bishops Stortford Gospel choir came out winners with a section from ‘Lean On Me’ by Bill Withers.
+In 2019 we launched our first ever competition – #16SecondsOfSound – and had a great response from our choir community!
+Many of you sent in clips of 16 seconds (or so) singing your favourite phrases from our repertoire and out of all the submissions, the Bishops Stortford Gospel choir came out winners with a section from ‘Lean On Me’ by Bill Withers.

-For our second year, we’ve decided to do it all again, but go bigger!
-We thought that perhaps 16 seconds was just a bit too short to make the most of the music and to showcase your choirs properly, so in the interests of retaining the alliteration, we are expanding the competition this time to 60 seconds of sound!
+In 2020 we decided to do it all again, but go bigger!
+We thought that perhaps 16 seconds was just a bit too short to make the most of the music and to showcase your choirs properly, so in the interests of retaining the alliteration, we expanded the competition to 60 seconds of sound!

 As last time, 1st prize is an exclusive bespoke arrangement or composition written by either Craig McLeish or Gitika Partington for your choir plus 10,000 bonus reward points (worth £50).
 Other prizes are also available comprising big reward points giveaways!